KeyCDN Launches Brotli Support

 To use KeyCDN’s Brotli compression feature, your origin server must first support Brotli.
 This allows for your files to be compressed using the Brotli algorithm on your origin server which therefore allows the edge server to cache and deliver the Brotli compressed files.
 Using this method, you also have the flexibility to define whichever Brotli compression level you want (a good starting pointing is Brotli 4).
 To check if your origin server currently supports Brotli, use our Brotli Test tool.

-Once you’ve verified that your origin server supports Brotli and that you have the Brotli feature enabled in the advanced settings of your Zone, you’ll be able to start delivering Brotli compressed assets to compatible browsers through KeyCDN.
+Once you’ve verified that your origin server supports Brotli and that you have the Brotli feature enabled in the Zone settings, you’ll be able to start delivering Brotli compressed assets to compatible browsers through KeyCDN.
 Take the following example which we’ve setup using the Brotli-enabled origin server of our KeyCDN tools page.

 Requesting an asset from this page using the CDN URL will add the value:

 br to the accept-encoding Request Header.
 Furthermore, you’ll also notice that the content-encoding Response Header will return the Brotli value:

 Brotli browser support has certainly improved (and continues to improve) even in just a matter of months.
 At the beginning of 2016, the only major browser that supported Brotli was Firefox.
 Now, other browsers such as Chrome, Opera, and Edge have jumped on board to also support the delivery of Brotli compressed assets.

 As mentioned above, if you have the KeyCDN Brotli feature enabled, however a visitor that isn’t using a supported web browser requests an asset, they will be delivered that asset either Gzipped or uncompressed depending on the compression settings defined.